lakruzz/lakruzz.com/_posts/2024-01-23-the-full-assessment.md

 As in lean, we investigate and assess three different core phenomena that jeopardize an ideal delivery value stream:

-- **Muda**: Wastefulness – Things and processes that are excess, which don’t contribute to value.
+- **Muda**: Wastefulness – things and processes that are excess, which don’t contribute to value.
-- **Muri**: Unevenness – Inefficient coordination of _takt_ and workflows that build up stock or create wait-states.
+- **Muri**: Unevenness – inefficient coordination of _takt_ and workflows that build up stock or create wait-states.
 - **Mura**: Overburdenness – bad utilization of resources, scope creep and poor prioritizations

 Just as in a lean process we get the first impression of the current state from an engaging workshop exercise based on a Value Stream Mapping technique.
 We gather team members and stakeholders and facilitate them to draw a rich picture of the current (as-is) process.
 We mark the waste, the back-loops, the wait states, the excess manual processes, the communication conflicts etc.